srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_12-setup-an-iot-edge-gateway.md

 ### Exercise 7: Open IoT Edge Gateway Device Ports for Communication

-In this exercise, you will configure the Network Security Group (NSG) that secures access to the Azure IoT Edge Gateway from the Internet.
-The necessary ports for MQTT, AMQP, and HTTPS communications need to be opened so the downstream IoT device(s) can communicate with the gateway.

 For the Azure IoT Edge Gateway to function, at least one of the IoT Edge hub's supported protocols must be open for inbound traffic from downstream devices.
 The supported protocols are MQTT, AMQP, and HTTPS.

 The IoT communication protocols supported by Azure IoT Edge have the following port mappings: